Mohammad-Shameem/computer-manufacturer-client/README.md

 - Backend implemented with Node.js
 - Data stored mongodb atlas.
 - Data are secured by JWT.
-- Messaging the user by smp nodemailer with Mailgun tranporter.
+- Messaging the user by (SMTP) nodemailer with Mailgun tranporter.

 ## Available Scripts